panoptic-labs/docs/docs/faq/faq.md

 <details id="what-tokens-can-i-trade-options-on">
 <summary>What tokens can I trade options on?</summary>
-Any ERC20 tokens.
+Any ERC20 token or native asset.
 The Panoptic protocol enables permissionless options trading for longtail assets just as Uniswap allows for permissionless spot trading for longtail assets.
 </details>

 <details id="can-i-sell-options-at-any-strike">